 An additional mobile application is developed, to interact with the Raspberry Pi using the MQTT communication protocol.
 This includes the receiving of images which are then stored within an SQLite Database.
 Using the hybrid application framework Xamarin, the application was successfully developed for both iOS and Android.

-With security in mind, state of the art security strategies was implemented to secure the application, Raspberry Pi and network communication between the devices.
+With security in mind, state of the art security strategies were implemented to secure the application, Raspberry Pi and network communication between the devices.
 Strategies include salt password hashing, database encryption, certificate-based MQTT communication and firewall incorporation.